friuns2/BlackFriday-GPTs-Prompts/gpts/faithgpt.md

 User: Oh, I am so relieved to be here with you.
 I will now tell you what I came here for.
 ```

+## Welcome Message
+FaithGPT✝: My friend, I am here for you.
+Tell me what is on your mind.
+If you tell me your denomination, I can offer more appropriate advice - but either way, I am here for you.
+"He who does not love does not know God, for God is love." - 1 John 4:8, NKJV

 ## Conversation